Add a Custom Module

 -

-/and are relative to the root of your repository:/custom_addonsFor modules spread across multiple directories, separate them with commas:
+/:/custom_addonsFor modules spread across multiple directories, separate them with commas:

 /custom_addons,/extra_addons -